The Breed Standard

-The breed Standard for the Marsh Daisy which was recognised by the Poultry Club of Great Britain in 1922
+The Breed Standard for the Marsh Daisy was first recognised by the Poultry Club of Great Britain in 1922.
+It has recently been amended relaxing the requirement for willow legs.
+Legs must still be green.

-Head: skull fine.
+Head: Skull fine.
 Beak short and well curved.
 Eyes bold and prominent.
-Comb rose, medium size, well and evenly spiked, finishing in a single leader half an inch long in line with the surface, not as high as the Hambugh’s or following the nape of the neck as the Wyandotte’s.
+Comb rose, medium size, well and evenly spiked, finishing in a single leader 1.25cm (1/2 inch long) in line with the surface, not as high as the Hamburgh’s or following the nape of the neck as the Wyandotte’s.
 Face smooth.
 Earlobes almond-shaped.
 Wattles of fine texture and in keeping with the comb.

 Neck: Fairly long, fine.
 Hackle flowing and falling well on the shoulders to form the cape.